 - The Pregnant women who are infected with Zika Virus, sometimes show almost no symptoms - which in turn makes it the most threatening adversity of Zika Virus.

-- If not treated, Pregnant Women can pass the Zika Virus to their fetus causing severe birth defects like limited motion of joints, difficulty in swallowing, hearing and vision problems and abnormal development of brain (small heads or microcephaly).
+- If not treated, Pregnant Women can pass the Zika Virus to their fetus causing severe birth defects like the limited motion of joints, difficulty in swallowing, hearing and vision problems and abnormal development of the brain (small heads or microcephaly).

 - CDC has been working very efficiently in the field of preventing Zika Virus infections for Pregnant Women.

 - Scientists under CDC (Centre for Disease Control and Prevention) have tried testing Zika Virus syndrome through antibodies.
 But as antibodies can live inside the blood for not more than 12 weeks so this was found to be of no use for pregnant infected women.